jorisheijkant/scrape_facebook_comments/README.md

 In this repository we use a LLM to label facebook comments as racist or not.
 There's two basic tools here: a script that uses the raw html of comments on Facebook and puts them into a csv.
 The other script uses a LLM to label them.

-This repo was quickly created as part of an AI course.
+N.B.: This repo was quickly created as part of an AI course.
 It is by _no means_ a tool for comment moderation.
 It's just a little inquiry into the effectiveness of LLM's when it comes to detecting racism in social media comments.

 ## Prerequisites